whataboutyou-ai/eunomia/docs/community/contribute.md

 ```

 ### Python environment
-Install the required dependecies with `poetry` including the development dependencies:
+Install the required dependecies with [poetry][poetry-home] including the development dependencies:

 ```bash
 poetry install --with dev